terrylinooo/githuber-md/README.txt

 = 1.8.5

-* Add feature: Githuber MD extensions - Inline code block with keyboard style.
+* Add feature: Future MD extensions - Inline code block with keyboard style.
 Example: `{ctrl}`
 * Fix issue: inline code block doesn't work on just one character, for example `a`.
 This issue is associated with issue #42

 = 1.8.6